 The 2022 Biennial theme considers photography’s extensive record of life on earth, humankind’s impact on the natural world, and the choices we now face as a global community.

-Many venues are free and open to the public, but the Passport offers free access to exhibitions during the month of October; an invitation to members-only events; and entry into the FotoFocus Biennial Program Week (Thursday, September 29–Saturday, October 8), which features keynote lectures, talks and panel discussions with artists, curators and collaborators, screenings, performances, receptions, and tours.
+Many venues are free and open to the public, but the Passport offers free access to exhibitions during the month of October; an invitation to members-only events; and entry into the FotoFocus Biennial Program Week (Thursday, September 29–Saturday, October 8), which features keynote lectures, talks and panel discussions with artists, curators and collaborators, screenings, receptions, and tours.

 About the Theme

 Each FotoFocus Biennial is structured around a unifying theme.
 The 2022 FotoFocus Biennial theme, World Record, considers photography’s extensive record of life on earth, humankind’s impact on the natural world, and the choices we now face as a global community.
 Since its invention, photography has recorded plant varieties, animal species, atmospheric conditions, geologic upheavals, and other nuances of life on earth and the beyond.
 This mass documentation has enriched our understanding of life but has also contributed to the exploitation of resources.
 World Record refers to documentation of quantifiable human achievement, as well as its increasing associations of environmental extremes directly related to human impact.

 World Record also refers to records, as in breaking records.
 World records have traditionally been thought of positively as records of quantifiable human achievement, but records have come to be associated increasingly with the extremes of the natural world, such as the hottest year on record, record numbers of animal extinctions, record levels of air pollution, record numbers of hurricanes per season, or rising sea levels, all a direct response to human impact on the planet.